Support Center Technology: Teaching Using Different types of Video to Enhance Learning

 Using Different types of Video to Enhance Learning

 Different modalities of video content can be tailored to specific learning objectives, audience needs, and subject matter.
 Understanding these modalities is crucial for instructors aiming to maximize the effectiveness of their online courses.
-This article briefly explores five different modalities of educational video content: video lecture, video podcasts, screen recordings, field videos, and 3D models.
+This article briefly explores five different modalities of educational video content: video lecture, video podcasts, whiteboardscreen recordings, field videos, and 3D models.
 Each modality serves a unique purpose and can be strategically used to enhance the learning experience.

 Video Lecture (top)